Kim Hixson: Biography

 In 2010, he lost his re-election bid to republican nominee Evan Wynn.

 Hixson returned to the University of Wisconsin–Whitewater after his legislative service.
 He served as chairperson of the Communication Department before relocating to Utah State University to serve as Department Head of Journalism and Communication in July 2016.

+After 3 years at Utah State University, Hixson relocated to Frostburg State University to serve as the Dean of Liberal Arts and Sciences in 2019.
+He stepped down in June 2022, though still teaches classes there as of 2023.

 He has appeared in several motion pictures, most recently Public Enemies and Mr. 3000.